nicolas-kuechler/eth-asl-middleware-benchmark-2018/README.md

 (i.e. exp21 corresponds to section 2.1 Baseline without Middleware - One Server).
 Each set of experiments is divided into folders for the different evaluated configurations.
 The folder of each experiment is partitioned further into folders for the repetitions and files containing the aggregated data from client and middleware in a csv format.

+The file mongodump.zip contains an export of the experiment database based on the files in data.zip

 #### Example